Historical Photographs and Old Movies Artistically Situated in Present Day

 Throughout history, here and in other parts of the world, art has served as a reflection of society and the times in which we are living.
 Artists use their unique and compelling vantage point to make powerful statements on the social justice issues of the day.
-This important artwork provides an opening to talk with students about how art can reflect and critique the injustice in the world and can also illustrate how we wish the world to be by promoting social justice.
+This important artwork, featured in this lesson, provides an opening to talk with students about how art can reflect and critique the injustice in the world and can also illustrate how we wish the world to be by promoting social justice.
 Art, in its various forms, can indeed be an act of social justice in and of itself.

 About this Lesson Plan

 This lesson plan provides an opportunity for upper level high school students to reflect on pieces of art that critique injustice, understand past and current day white supremacist groups and explore other ways art can be used to inspire and communicate social justice.

 - Students will reflect on the purpose of art in society and how art can be used to convey a message.

 - Students will explore their thoughts and feelings about a recent work of art focused on the KKK and white supremacy and learn the historical context for creating that image.